godotengine/godot-docs/classes/class_xrserver.rst

 For this method to produce usable results, tracking information must be available.
 This often takes a few frames after starting your game.

 You should call this method after a few seconds have passed.
-For instance, when the user requests a realignment of the display holding a designated button on a controller for a short period of time, or when implementing a teleport mechanism.
+For example, when the user requests a realignment of the display holding a designated button on a controller for a short period of time, or when implementing a teleport mechanism.

 ----